Note

 - Triggers: The event that triggers the rule.

-- Conditions: The criteria that must be met for an action to be initiated.
+- Conditions: The criteria that must be met to initiate an action.

-- Actions: The type of action that should be initiated.
+- Actions: The type of action to initiate.

 Prerequisites